microsoft/Federal-Business-Applications/demos/powershell-gov-samples/README.md

 https://docs.microsoft.com/en-us/powershell/azure/active-directory/overview?view=azureadps-1.0

-If you have not already done so, install the Azure AD Module.
+If you have not already done so, install the ```MSOnline``` Module.
 Note that you need to run this as an administrator.

 ```powershell
 Install-Module -Name MSOnline